 The seamless integration of the platform with Microsoft Teams allowed employees to sync their calendars and reserve spaces hassle-free.
 Adaptability has made it easier to manage their offices and apartment space.

 Tavistock needed a solution that would integrate fully with their existing MS Teams app.
 The company required easy adoption of any new system so HR could continue focusing on restaurant operations.

-OfficeRnD Hybrid offered them just that – flawless integration with Microsoft Teams, allowing employees not only to book desks and rooms without leaving the app but to view other members’ in-office schedules, thereby promoting face-to-face collaboration.
+OfficeRnD Hybrid offered them just that – flawless integration with Microsoft Teams, allowing employees not only to book desks and rooms without leaving the app but to view other members’ in-office schedules, thereby promoting face-to-face collaboration and boosting business revenue.

 Thanks to choosing the right software, Tavistock tackled an important challenge – managing multiple locations and office neighborhoods within a single system.

 Adopting a hybrid work model successfully thanks to the deployment of the right hybrid work software allowed Tavistock to significantly boost in-person collaboration and decrease real estate costs.

 And that’s not all.
 Read the full story here.

 Here’s another story that once again proves that choosing the right hybrid work software is paramount when making the leap to a hybrid workplace.

 Based in Germany, plentymarkets revolutionize how products are sold while connecting all online and offline trade processes.